Backfill the Full Hyperliquid OHLCV Archive

 - discover your API key name with

-dwellir keys list --toon - confirm the index endpoint with
+dwellir keys list --toon - confirm the Index and Info endpoints with

-dwellir endpoints search hyperliquid --ecosystem hyperliquid --network mainnet --key YOUR_KEY_NAME --toon - validate one known candle with
+dwellir endpoints search hyperliquid --ecosystem hyperliquid --network mainnet --key YOUR_KEY_NAME --json - validate one known candle with

 curl - run a short backfill window with

---workers 8 --rate 5000for a Scale-plan run across the full date range - resume from the shard state files in the
+--workers 8 --rate 5000for a Scale-plan run across the full date range, or loop the one-market exporter across your discovered market list - resume from the shard state files in the

 .parts/work directory if the job stops midway